Kar-go: Parent Company

 In November 2019, the company announced a partnership with Eurovia UK, part of the Vinci group, Eurovia announced its plans to test the Kar-go technology to automate the delivery of small plant equipment, tools, materials and other components to and from a highway work site as well as the potential use of data collected by Kar-go as it travels, to determine the condition of roads.The technology Academy of Robotics has developed is able to detect not only the potential hazards in the path such as the edge of a road in snowy conditions, but also the likely causes of deterioration on road surfaces.

 In 2020 the company became the first UK company to have a vehicle designed for autonomous delivery licensed to drive on the roads in the UK.

 Academy of Robotics was estimated to be valued between $50 million and a $250 million in early 2021.

 In April 2021 the company received a £1 million match-funding investment through the UK government's Future Fund scheme and went on to open up opportunities for the public to invest in the company directly with the launch of a second crowdfunding raise on the Crowdcube platform.
-Commenting on the announcement, UK Minister for Investment Lord Grimstone said: "The UK is a world leader in the development of automated vehicles and we are working closely with industry to ensure we remain one of the best locations in the world for automotive innovation, providing jobs across the country.
-Today's announcement demonstrates our commitment to encouraging the growth of high potential British technology companies, and I look forward to seeing Academy of Robotics go from strength to strength as we build back better."
 The company raised half a million GBP on the Crowdcube platform from over 300 investors.

 In early 2022 William Sachiti acquired the 26 acre former RAF base, remote radar head, RAF Neatishead and began renovating the site with the intention to lease parts of the site to his company, Academy of Robotics.
 The RAF Neatishead site offers a network of private test tracks and around 20 buildings including 2 hangars and an approximately 4 acre underground Cold War era nuclear bunker as well as a heritage listed Type 84 radar.

-The company’s services now include: self-driving delivery and road defect detection and analysis technology and hospital Helper Bots.
+The company's services now include: self-driving delivery and road defect detection and analysis technology and hospital Helper Bots.